-a href=”http://www.siriusxm.ca/elvisradio”>Elvis Radio (Ch.
+a href=”https://www.siriusxm.ca/elvisradio”>Elvis Radio (Ch.
 19) is celebrating Elvis Week with special programming from Saturday, Aug.
 8 through Saturday, Aug.
 15. However, they aren’t the only SiriusXM channel that loves to celebrate Elvis.
-In honor of this yearly celebration in Graceland, we’ve asked the hosts and programmers across our many channels that play his hits to share their favorite songs and memories of The King of Rock and Roll.
+In honour of this yearly celebration in Graceland, we’ve asked the hosts and programmers across our many channels that play his hits to share their favorite songs and memories of The King of Rock and Roll.

 “I have two special Elvis songs that I hold near and dear.
 One: King Creole – Besides being the theme to my favorite Elvis movie it’s just a great song for me to back announce on the air.
 Saying, “That’s King Creole with Kid Leo…”